 Title Description BUC10 Repeating Fact Variation of Compound Fact.
 Similar to simple compound fact, points out that fact can repeat.
 BUC11 Multiple Periods Variation of Compound Fact.
 Simple compound fact Compound Fact which has more than one period disclosed within the compound fact.
 BUC12 Roll Forward in Variation of Roll Forward.
 Roll forward within a Compound Fact compound fact.
 BUC13 Nested Compound Fact Variation of Compound Fact.
 Compound fact nested within another compound fact.
-BUC14 Reconciliation of Balance Variation of Roll Up.
-Reconciliation of a balance with another balance.
+BUC14 Reconciliation of Variation of Roll Up.
+Reconciliation of a balance with Balance another balance.
 (Note that this is not a roll forward.)
 BUC15 Adjustment Metapattern.
-Reconciles an originally stated balance to DOCIS Aujustinent a restated balance, the adjustment being the total change, between two different report dates such as a prior period adjustment.
+Reconciles an originally stated balance to a restated balance, the adjustment being the total change, between two different report dates such as a prior period adjustment.
 BUC16 Variance Metapattern.
-Reconciles some reporting scenario with DOCIO Variance another reporting scenario, the variance between reporting scenarios being the variance or changes such as the variance between actual and budget.
+Reconciles some reporting scenario with another reporting scenario, the variance between reporting scenarios being the variance or changes such as the variance between actual and budget.
 BUC17 Complex Computation Metapattern.
-A complex computation information model 20017 Complex Compacation can be thought of as a hierarchy plus a set of commutations between different concepts within that hierarchy which are challenging to model as the parent/child relations.
+A complex computation information model can be thought of as a hierarchy plus a set of commutations between different concepts within that hierarchy which are challenging to model as the parent/child relations.
 BUC24 Text Block Metapattern.
 Modelling of what could be modelled as some other information model as one fact.
 By definition a text block is one fact.
 BUC25 Prose Variation of text block.
 Information which contains multiple paragraphs, schedules, lists etc. which should appear in a particular order or sequence to be meaningful.
 BUC26 Escaped XHTML Variation of text block.
 Same as prose or text block.
 Points out how escaped XHTML can be used to report a fact or set of facts.
 BUC27 Using JSON Variation of text block.
 Same information contained in the simple compound fact expressed using the JSON syntax.
 BUC28 General Comment A comment or footnote which expands on or provided additional information for some reported fact.
-BUC30 Classes Shows how concepts can be related to other concepts and points out the differences between modelling D11004 something as a concept and as the member of an axis.
-BUC31 Class Properties Shows how concepts related to other concepts can be DUCCC Cuid expressed making the use of an [Axis].
+BUC30 Classes Shows how concepts can be related to other concepts and points out the differences between modelling something as a concept and as the member of an axis.
+BUC31 Class Properties Shows how concepts related to other concepts can be expressed making the use of an [Axis].
 BUC32 Grid A grid information model is a pseudo metapattern which uses the presentation characteristics of the columns and rows of a table to model information.
-(Not BUC34 Pivot Table recommended) A set of facts comprised of a single concept which is DUC34 FIVUL TADIE A set of facts comprised of a single concept which is characterized by one or more axis.
+(Not DUICS (recommended) BUC34 Pivot Table A set of facts comprised of a single concept which is characterized by one or more axis.
 Information set is similar to a pivot table.
-BUC35 Grouped Penert מטטם Grouped Report Variation of Compound Fact.
+BUC35 Grouped Report Variation of Compound Fact.
 Table which contains multiple axis which are used to provide information for a complex information set.
-1 a complex illiornation set.